zoko/collatz/README.md

 collatz
 =======

-A phyton+glade version for the collatz conjecture
+A python+glade version for the collatz conjecture
+Gtk + Gtk.glade required